Nam4ik/Nam4ik/README.md

 # :wave: Im Namilskyy
 Hi there!
-I`m system low-level and microcontrollers programmer, but have and other skills.
+I`m system low-level and microcontrollers programmer,<br> but have and other skills.
+Now i an just shitcoding and work for portfolio to work.

 ### Languages
 <p align="center">